peter-sarazin/bookshelf-service-demo/README.md

 # bookshelf-service-demo
 Demo of a RESTful service implemented with Spring Boot, JPA, and H2 embedded database.

-Then run this application as a Spring Boot App.
+Once you build it with maven you can then run this application as a Spring Boot App.

 There are at least a couple ways to run an application as a Spring Boot App: